formancehq/stack/tests/loadtesting/README.md

 Tests are located in tests folder.
 Libraries are located in libs folder.

-A task file help to start the tests.
+A task file help to start tests.

-## Run all the tests
+## Run a test

 ```
-task
+task run:ledger

 ```